stenslae/stenslae/README.md

-- 👋 Hi, I’m @stenslae.
-Welcome to my ~poorly done~ incredible GitHub!
+- 👋 Hi, I’m Emma Stensland.
+Welcome to my GitHub!
 - 👀 I’m interested in art, gaming, yoga, and other shennanigans
 - 🌱 I’m currently getting my bachelors in Electrical Engineering with a minor in Computer Engineering.
-- 💞️ I’m currently not looking to collaborate.
 - 📫 How to reach me: emma@stensland.com

 <!---
-im ✨ epic... ✨ why you looking here go back
+✨ hey... ✨ why you looking here go back
 --->